The Impact of Credit Scores on Mortgage Approval: Tips for First-Time Buyers

 2. Reduce Outstanding Debt

 Lowering your existing debt levels, particularly high-interest debt like credit cards, significantly improves your credit score and financial health.
+Creating a monthly budget can help you track and manage your debt reduction progress.

 3. Keep Credit Utilisation Low